-35 hours per week, term time, INSET + 3 weeks (total 42 weeks per year) Scale 4 point 18, salary £20,645 per annum (Mat cover pro rata salary is £17,204) Required for January 2019
+Required for February 2023, Fixed term until August 2023 in the first instance.
+35 hours per week, term time, INSET + 3 weeks (total 42 weeks per year) Scale 4 point 7, salary £24,965 per annum

-The Governing Body of Acland Burghley School is seeking to appoint two exceptional Administrative Officers to join the Central Administration Team.
-The successful candidates will have a passion for customer service, high level organisation and prioritisation skills, and a genuine interest in working with young people.
+The Governing Body of Acland Burghley School is seeking to appoint an exceptional Administrative Officer to join the Central Administration Team on a fixed term basis until August 2023.
+The successful candidate will have a passion for customer service, high level organisation and prioritisation skills, and a genuine interest in working with young people.

-The post holders will be the first point of contact for visitors and telephone calls to the school and therefore will need to create an excellent first impression to all.
+The post holder will be required to support with general admin tasks and be the first point of contact for visitors and telephone calls to the school and therefore will need to create an excellent first impression to all.
 They will need to demonstrate exemplary professionalism and proactivity and be able to deal with a wide range of requests in a busy, high profile setting.

-The post holders will be required to undertake a wide range of administrative duties, including taking the lead in some specific areas, and will therefore need to be highly organised, have excellent IT skills and the ability to balance the varied requirements of the role.
+The successful candidate will be an admin professional who is able to undertake a wide range of administrative duties, including taking the lead in some specific areas, and will therefore need to be highly organised, have excellent IT skills and the ability to balance the varied requirements of the role.
 They will need strong communication skills and the ability to form positive relationships with staff, students, parents and visitors.
-Above all, applicants for the posts should demonstrate a commitment to working to support the school to enable every child to succeed.
+Above all, applicants for the post should demonstrate a commitment to working to support the school to enable every child to succeed.